Learn how to make the best Poached Salmon with lemon, rosemary and capers in this easy dinner recipe.

-My family’s favorite fish is wild Alaska salmon.
-We nearly always bake it with yummy spices, but I have been wanting to switch it up and try something new like poached salmon.
+My family’s favorite fish is wild salmon.
+We nearly always bake it with yummy spices, but another way we enjoy it is poached with lemon, capers and rosemary.

-I recently discovered that you can cook Alaska seafood directly from frozen – no need to thaw – allowing you to make dinner in as little as 15 minutes.
+Best of all, you can cook it directly from frozen – no need to thaw – allowing you to make dinner in as little as 15 minutes.
 That is such an awesome option for our busy nights!
-I will definitely be keeping frozen seafood in my freezer from now on.

 Poached Salmon with Lemon, Rosemary & Capers

 - 12 ounces salmon fillets (3-6 ounces per fillet)

 - 1 cup Sauvignon Blanc

 - ¼ cup fresh squeezed lemon juice about 1 lemon

 - 2 tablespoons shallots minced